 - 0.5 tbsp garlic powder

 - 1 tsp black pepper

 - 1 cup of water + extra for boiling

-In a large bowl (preferably glass or ceramic, because that’s easiest to clean) mix all dry ingredients.
+In a large bowl (preferably glass or ceramic (edit: or metal), because that’s easiest to clean) mix all dry ingredients.
 In a separate bowl mix all wet ingredients.
 Pour the wet mix in with the dry mix and combine well with a spoon or with your hands if needed.
 In a large skillet (preferably without non-stick layer) heat another tablespoon of oil.
 Flatten your dough in the skillet and fry on both sides until browned.
 Add just enough water to cover and cover with a lid.
 Let this simmer for roughly 45 minutes.
 The seitan will have grown in size and will have absorbed most of the water.
 Let cool and cut into portions.
 This recipe makes about 8 servings.

 This is what it should look like when it’s done.
 Sorry for the poor quality pictures.
 I’ll make sure to take better ones and update next time I make it.

 To use cut as thinly as possible, which can be done either before freezing or when using.
 Then heat oil in a wok and stir fry your seitan with quite a lot of döner spice mix (either store bought or homemade, or replace it with shawarma spice mix) until most (but not all) of the moisture has evaporated.